-1 GROSS RENTAL INCOME actual rentsper Item 1 in place for occupied units, plus market rents for vacant units based on a current rent roll (multiplied by 12)Part II, Chapter 2: Valuation and Income, Section 202.01: Underwritten Net Cash Flow (Underwritten NCF).
+REQUIRED UNDERWRITTEN NCF (SENIORS HOUSING PROPERTY) Item Function Description CALCULATION OF NET RENTAL INCOME 1 GROSS RENTAL INCOME per Item 1 in Part II, Chapter 2: Valuation and Income, Section 203.01: Underwritten Net Cash Flow (Underwritten NCF).

 2 PLUS Medicaid income (does not include Medicare, which is included in Skilled Nursing income).
 3 PLUS Skilled Nursing income - actual trailing 12-month collections for Skilled Nursing units (if 12-month collections are not available, then actual trailing 6-month collections (annualized)).
-4 PLUS To the extent deducted as an operating expense, rents for other non-revenue units (e.g., model units deducted in the "model apartment" operating expense in the "general and administrative" category, or actual rent from employee units deducted in the "employee" operating expense in the "payroll and benefits" category).
+1 4 PLUS To the extent deducted as an operating expense, rents for other non-revenue units (e.g., model units deducted in the "model apartment" operating expense in the "general and administrative" category, or actual rent from employee units deducted in the "employee" operating expense in the "payroll and benefits" category).
 EQUALS GROSS POTENTIAL RENT (GPR) 5 MINUS Physical vacancy - market rents for vacant units based on a current rent roll (multiplied by 12).
-2 6 MINUS Concessions - the aggregate amount of forgone residential rental income resulting from incentives granted to tenants for signing leases, such as free rent for 1 or more months, move-in allowance, etc. 2 7 MINUS Bad debt - the aggregate amount of unpaid rental income determined to be uncollectable: include, including any adjustments to other income for bad debt.
-2 EQUALS NET RENTAL INCOME (NRI) 1
+2 6 MINUS Concessions - the aggregate amount of forgone residential rental income from incentives granted to tenants for signing leases, such as free rent for 1 or more months, move-in allowance, etc. 2 7 MINUS Bad debt - the aggregate amount of unpaid rental income determined to be uncollectable, including any adjustments to other income for bad debt.
+2

-- 1 Skilled Nursing income must not be grossed up to 100% before the 20% deduction is applied.
+Skilled Nursing income must not be grossed up to 100% before the 20% deduction is applied.
 An additional 20% is taken off the Skilled Nursing income.
-2 The total of Items 5, 6, and 7 must equal the greater of: - the difference between the trailing 3-month net rental collections (annualized) and the GPR; or - the following percentages: - Independent Living: if the percentage of Independent Living units is greater than 50%, then use 5% of GPR. - Assisted Living (60 total units or more): if the percentage of Assisted Living units or the combined percentage of Assisted Living and Alzheimer's/Dementia Care units is 50% or greater, then use 5% of GPR. - Assisted Living (less than 60 total units): if the percentage of Assisted Living units or the combined percentage of Assisted Living and Alzheimer's/Dementia Care units is 50% or greater, then use 10% of GPR. - Alzheimer's/Dementia Care: if the percentage of Alzheimer's/Dementia Care units is 100%, then use 10% of GPR. - Skilled Nursing units: use 20% of collections based on the trailing period used in determining Skilled Nursing income in Item 3.
+The total of Items 5, 6, and 7 must equal the greater of:

+• the difference between the trailing 3-month net rental collections (annualized) and the GPR; or

+• the following percentages:

+- Independent Living: if the percentage of Independent Living units is greater than 50%, then use 5% of GPR.

+- Assisted Living (60 total units or more): if the percentage of Assisted Living units or the combined percentage of Assisted Living and Alzheimer's/Dementia Care units is 50% or greater, then use 5% of GPR.

+- Assisted Living (less than 60 total units): if the percentage of Assisted Living units or the combined percentage of Assisted Living and Alzheimer's/Dementia Care units is 50% or greater, then use 10% of GPR.

+- Alzheimer's/Dementia Care: if the percentage of Alzheimer's/Dementia Care units is 100%, then use 10% of GPR.

+- Skilled Nursing units: use 20% of collections based on the trailing period used in determining Skilled Nursing income in Item 3.

-You must determine if NRI declined per Part II, Chapter 2: Valuation and Income, Section 202: Income Analysis and adjust Underwritten NRI as required.
+You must determine if NRI declined per Part II, Chapter 2: Valuation and Income, Section 203: Income Analysis and adjust Underwritten NRI as required.